ejaz-karim/disable-steam-cloud-and-auto-update/README.md

-# Steam Cloud and Auto-Update Disable
+# Disable Steam Cloud and Auto-update

 This program allows you to manage the cloud synchronization and auto-update settings for games in your Steam library.
 By running this program, you can disable cloud storage and auto-updates for all the games you have downloaded on Steam.